 What are the engine choices?

 The Vitara launched in 2015 with a choice of petrol and diesel engines, and its 2019 refresh binned the latter.
 There were still two different petrols available then, though; a 109bhp 1.0-litre three-cylinder and the same 138bhp 1.4-litre four-cylinder found in the contemporary Suzuki Swift Sport.
 An automatic gearbox and four-wheel drive was also optional on both, but like with the Swift Sport the Vitara has now gone mild-hybrid only.

 That means the three-pot has been dropped and you can only have the 1.4 with a turbo and an additional 48V hybrid system.
-Power drops to 127bhp like it does in the Swift, and Suzuki is bucking the trend by only offering a six-speed manual gearbox in the Vitara.
+Power drops to 127bhp like it does in the Swift, though here you've the (£1,350) option of an automatic gearbox over the standard six-speed manual.
+Ignore it if you can, though.